totosan/video_detection/mcp-readme.md

     *   `--host localhost`: Makes the server accessible only locally.
 Use `0.0.0.0` to allow external access (use with caution).
     *   `--port 8081`: The port where `mcpo` will listen for HTTP requests.
     *   `--`: Separator.
-    *   `uv run --with mcp mcp run mcp_server.py`: The command `mcpo` will execute internally to start your MCP server via stdio.
+    *   Example: `uvx mcpo --host localhost --port 8081 -- uv run --with mcp mcp run mcp_server.py`
 -   **Accessing the Server:**
     *   **API Endpoint:** Your MCP tools are now available via HTTP POST requests to `http://localhost:8081/invoke/{tool_name}`.
     *   **OpenAPI Docs:** `mcpo` automatically generates interactive documentation.
 Access it at `http://localhost:8081/docs`.